 The City of McAllen will receive Emergency Solutions Grant (ESG) funds for FY 2021 -2022.
+This is the first time receiving ESG funds within the FY 2018-2022 CPS.
 ESG funds are the primary mechanism to provide services for homeless individuals and families as well as prevent homelessness.
 In addition, Community Development Block Grant (CDBG) funds will be used to assist homeless individuals and families and prevent households from becoming homeless.
-Services to benefit persons with special needs also utilize CDBG program funds.
+Services to benefit persons with special needs may also utilize CDBG program funds.